-The Secretary of State has powers to "call-in" a planning application and "recover" a planning appeal, to determine it himself.
-This note explains these powers further.Jump to full report >>
+The Secretary of State has powers in England to "call-in" a planning application and "recover" a planning appeal, to determine it himself.
+This briefing examines those powers.Jump to full report >>

 The request does not have to come from an MP.
-An MP can make representations to have an application called-in, but they have to be open ones.
+An MP can make representations to have an application called-in, but they must be open ones.

-In certain circumstances, local planning authorities must notify the Secretary of State of particular types of planning application.
-For further information see the Planning Inspectorate Procedural Guide: Called-in planning applications – England.
+In certain circumstances, LPAs must notify the Secretary of State of particular types of planning application.
+For further information see the Planning Inspectorate’s Procedural Guide: Called-in planning applications – England.

 Commons Briefing papers SN00930

 Authors: Gabrielle Garton Grimwood; Cassie Barton